Student Leave of Absence Policy

 A leave of absence from the academic program may be requested by a student in the event of extenuating personal circumstances.
 The dean may grant a leave of absence for a student who has, in a written request, provided sufficient documentation to justify such action.

-After consultation with the associate dean of academic affairs, assistant dean of student affairs, assistant dean of clinical affairs, the faculty co-chair of the Judicial Board and any other individuals deemed appropriate, the dean will provide a written response to the student.
+After consultation with the associate dean of academic affairs, associate dean of student affairs, associate dean of clinical affairs, the faculty co-chair of the Judicial Board and any other individuals deemed appropriate, the dean will provide a written response to the student.
 The dean’s response will include:

 - Approval or disapproval of the request;